iiroki/event-calendar-fullstack/README.md

 # Event Calendar Fullstack App
 Production version of the app is running on Heroku: LINK

-You can log in with a test user with following credentials:
+You can log in with a test user with following credentials (can't be changed!):
 Username: testi
 Password: testi

-Please note that test user credentials can't be changed.

 ### About
 The idea of the app is to display events added by users in calendar and list form.
 Logged-in users can add new and remove existing events from a control panel.
 Users can also change own profile information and password with the control panel.